 Shannon Meseck, a NOAA Fisheries research chemist and marathon runner, was initially interested in how ultra-runners can tolerate higher levels of carbon dioxide than non-athletes.
-A chance conversation with a medical doctor about ciliated cells in the human lung turned on a light bulb in her head.
+A chance conversation with a medical doctor about ciliated cells in the human lung made a lightbulb go off.
 Could similarities between the function of these cells in humans and in blue mussels explain the mussels’ response to increasing acidification in the ocean?

 Blue mussels, one of the mollusks Meseck studies, are economically and environmentally important filter-feeding bivalves.
-Like other bivalves, they use their gills for feeding and respiration.
+Like other bivalves, they use their gills to feed and respire.
 Gill cilia—microscopic, hair-like structures—create and control the current that allows water and food to flow over the gills.
 The cilia also help capture and sort food particles.